akoken/udacity-self-driving-car/src/P3-CarND-Traffic-Sign-Classifier-Project/writeup.md

 ```

-For the first image, the model is sure that this is speed limit 120km/h sign (probability of 0.999999).
-The top five soft max probabilities were
+The top five soft max probabilities were:

 ![alt text][image9]